Kfollen93/Mini-Reference-Guide/README.md

 <br>
 Within Dependency Injection, there are three types: Constructor Injection, Property Injection, and Method Injection. <br>
 <br>
 Constructor Injection is what you are most likely to see being used.
-In this case, the dependency will be provided through the constructor when an instance of the class is created.
+In this case, the dependency will be provided through the constructor when an instance of the class is created. <br>
+Property Injection works by passing the dependent class object through a public property of the client class.
+It is not likely that you will see this often.

 <br>
 </details>